microsoft/vscode-wiki/Roadmap.md

 ## Summary

-These are examples of some of the work we will be focusing on in the next 6 to 12 months.
+These are examples of some of the work we will be focusing on in the next 12-18 months.
 We continuously tune the plan based on feedback and we will provide more detail in each of our [monthly iteration plans](https://github.com/Microsoft/vscode/wiki/Iteration-Plans).
+We will develop our next roadmap in around 12 months from now.
 Please follow along and let us know what you think!